SHlVA/resume/resume-shiva.md

  * Created a portable plugin framework for C applications.
  * Designed and engineered an API for data access using MDI and its components, to build northbound interfaces like CLI, NETCONF-agents, and RESTful services.
  * Implemented python and javascript apps to demonstrate MDI's abilities as a ecosystem for rapid app development (using SWIG and FFI).
+ * Designed common models for IPOS and evangelized Ericsson Common Information Model (ECIM) and its adoption across IPOS features.
+This included setting standards, establishing a technical council of developers proficient in modeling, training and mentoring them to work with IPOS feature teams.
  * Active consultation for various projects to:
-     + Design configuration and run-state data for several feature daemons on IPOS like OSPF, Timing and Sync, Hardware Management, License Management, Bridging, etc.
+     + Design configuration and run-state models for several feature daemons on IPOS like OSPF, Timing and Sync, Hardware Management, License Management, Bridging, etc.
      + Champion adoption of tools and processes by training and mentoring teams and individuals.
      + Define and evangelize software design practices within the IPOS organisation.